Pearl kite: Description

 The pearl kite is 20.3–23 cm in length and weighs 80–95 g.
 It is the smallest raptor in the Americas and one of the two smallest accipitrids in the world (besides the little sparrowhawk).
 The tiny hawk, another neotropical species, attains a slightly higher weight than the pearl kite.
 The adult has a black crown, upperparts, wing and tail, a rufous edged white collar, yellow forehead and cheeks, mainly white underparts, and yellow legs.
 Immature birds are similar to the adults but have white and chestnut tips to the back and wing feathers, a buff collar and some buff on the white underparts.
 In flight this species looks mainly black above and white below.
 The northern form G. s. leonae differs from the nominate G. s. swainsonii in that it has rufous flanks.

 Behaviour

 Breeding

 The nest is a deep cup of sticks built high in a tree.
 The clutch is 2-4 brown-marked white eggs, incubated mainly by the female for 34–35 days to hatching, with a further five weeks to fledging.
 There may be two broods in a season.

 Feeding

 The pearl kite feeds mainly on lizards, such as the Anolis and geckos.
-However, its most common prey is the Microlophus occipitalis.
+Its most common prey is the Microlophus occipitalis.
 It also takes small birds (such as ruddy ground doves), frogs and insects (such as cockroaches); it usually sits on a high open perch from which it swoops on its prey.
 The call is a high musical pip-pip-pip-pip or kitty-kitty-kitty.